sundaxi/linuxTraining/Linux_Booting.md

 Start some automation tool like chef or saltstack

+The configuration of cloud-init acctually consists of modules, the modules configuration determine the workflow.

 *Note: Not every module failure results in a fatal cloud-init overall configuration failure.
 For example, using the `runcmd` module, if the script fails, cloud-init will still report provisioning succeeded because the runcmd module executed.*

+#### Cloud-init configuration

 http://cloudinit.readthedocs.io/en/latest/topics/examples.html

+The custom-data should be started with "#cloud-config"

 ## Reference